 History of Street Parties

-19th July 1919 was declared Peace Day and a bank holiday in Britain by a committee chaired by then Foreign Secretary, Lord Curzon.
+19th July 1919 was declared Peace Day and a bank holiday in Britain by a committee chaired by the then Foreign Secretary.
 Although 11th November 1918 saw the end of fighting, the Treaty of Versailles was signed in June 1919.

-A peace committee was set up to decide how Britain would publicly mark the end of the war and do justice to the widespread feelings of jubilation.
+The peace committee was set up to decide how Britain would publicly mark the end of the war and do justice to the widespread feelings of jubilation and relief.

 After then this uniquely British tradition developed, mainly in England and Wales, as residents continued to organise them on all major national days of celebration – see below.

 Street parties would have evolved out of earlier traditions of street dressing, tea parties, parades, banquets and fancy dress parties with children for national occasions – see below.
 This is also why we use bunting, which is usually erected at a street party.